ffwagency/ffw_theme/styleguide/styleguide.md

+#  Style Guide

+This application is a living style guide, generated from KSS documented styles.

 ## Getting Started

-### Browser Support
-Autoprefixer & Babel is set to support:

-* IE >= 9
-* Last 3 versions of modern browsers.

-These can be updated at any time within the `package.json`.
+If you haven't yet, install nvm: https://github.com/creationix/nvm

 ### Run the following commands from the theme directory
-If you haven't yet, install nvm: https://github.com/creationix/nvm

 #### Use the right version of node with:
 `nvm use`